DeCleanup-Network/.github/profile/README.md

 - Serve as future gateways to additional utility (e.g., staking on Regen Bazaar for APY in native token).

 #### 💰 $DCU Accumulation System
-Users earn $DCU (initially non-tradable system points) for every verified cleanup.
+Users earn $DCU (initially non-tradable system points) for every verified cleanup and receiving level of Impact Product upgrage - 10 DCU per level.
-- Bonus rewards for activity streaks and verified referral actions.
+- Bonus rewards are available as well.
 - $DCU can be redeemed into actual tokens post-TGE.
+- Another parameter user is gaining is Impact Value, showcasing the importance of their action and determining future IRL Impact Rank.

+#### Leaderboard and Ranking
+We rank users by accumulated DCU, which is basically the first point we can judge their activity on the app.

+#### Streaks
+User can perform consistent cleanups and earn additional 3 DCU per each level upgrade, if their submission of PoI was done at least once a week.

+#### Referral Rewards
+Invite friends to clean and earn bonus $DCU after successful verifications - 1 DCU per per referee who successfully submitted PoI, got it verified and received Impact Product.

+#### Anti-Fraud by Design
+Verifications will evolve from team-based to decentralized, staking-enabled community validation.

 ---